 The war between women and cellulite has been going on for ages.
 According to market analysts Mintel, women fork out £56 million a year on products that promise to fight cellulite.
 Despite many miracle creams claiming to defeat this enemy, there is still no assured cure for this woe.
-But a latest machine claims to be the ultimate weapon in the war against cellulite.
+But the latest machine claims to be the ultimate weapon in the war against cellulite.
 With celebrities like Madonna backing it, you can’t but not agree.
 Reportedly the material girl has shelled out a sum of £50,000 ($77,250) to have this machine installed in her home.
-The aforementioned device, a Swiss-manufactured D-Actor device utilizes acoustic wave therapy (AWT) to target dimples.
+The aforementioned device, a Swiss-manufactured D-Actor device, utilizes acoustic wave therapy (AWT) to target dimples.

-The treatment can be used on areas that are prone to dimples, including the bottom, thighs, arms and tummy.
+The treatment can be used on areas that are prone to dimples, including the bottom, thighs, arms, and tummy.
 But don’t expect any miracles, as a study published on the website of Storz Medical says patients may see only a small decrease in their thigh diameter after using this machine.

 If you cannot afford to install the device at home like Madonna, then go ahead and indulge in this expensive but apparently effective device that fights cellulite at EF MediSpa.
-EF Cellution costs £200 per session (six sessions are recommended for visible results) at EF MediSpa.
+EF Celluction costs £200 per session (six sessions are recommended for visible results) at EF MediSpa.